 In addition to this, some people are also allergic to certain seeds such as mustard and sesame seeds.

 Sadly, there is currently no cure for food allergies, which means the best way to prevent food allergies is to strictly avoid the food items that trigger them in the first place.
 To minimize your exposure to food allergens, always read and understand food labels and be careful of potential cross-contamination when preparing food.
 Tell the wait staff about your food allergies when you’re ordering food at a restaurant.
-Know the symptoms of your food allergies and always carry an emergency medical kit, as well as be aware of the location of a nearby urgent care clinic just in case.
+Know the symptoms of your food allergies and always carry an emergency medical kit.

 Skin allergies effect hundreds of thousands of Australians each year, which can have a significant impact on their work and family life.
 Anything from pollen and cigarette smoke to dyes and fragrances can trigger an allergic reaction if it comes in contact with the skin.
 Skin allergies can also be triggered by certain food items and medications or illnesses.
 Some common triggers of skin allergies are pollen, laundry detergent, sunlight, soap and certain chemicals.